How To Avoid Online Guard Card Training Scams

 If a company doesn’t make it easy for you to contact them, what kind of service can you expect after you sign up?
 If they don’t follow basic online security procedures to protect your personal information, how trustworthy can they be?
 What might that say about the quality of the security training you’ll get?

 We know a lot of people would like to take their Guard Card classes online but may be afraid of the issues we brought up here.
-That’s why we created Valley Guard Online.
-You can get the same great training, service, and support we offer in-person right from your desktop, laptop, or smartphone.
-And rest assured that we’ve gone the extra mile to give you the safest, most secure online experience possible.
+We’ve partnered with Guard Boss to deliver the same great training, service, and support we offer in-person right from your desktop, laptop, or smartphone.
+And rest assured that they go the extra mile to give you the safest, most secure online experience possible.